Roo-key/ece4160/docs/lab9.md

 <br><img src="assets/images/lab9/Map1.PNG" alt="First Merged Map" width="50%" height="50%">

-In the above image, I used theta values that were measured and calculated directly by integrating the yaw values sent from the IMU gyroscope.
+<br>In the above image, I used theta values that were measured and calculated directly by integrating the yaw values sent from the IMU gyroscope.
 I was worried that this value would not be accurate due to noise in the sensor readings, so I also tried to calculate theta directly using time measurements and assuming the car was rotating at a constant angular velocity.

 <pre><code>ratio = (2*np.pi)/time[-1]
 angle =(time[i]*ratio)